laher/laher.github.com/content/post/2017-12-31-part-time-vegan.md

 # Enter stage left, part-time veganism

-It just struck me that almost all of the high cholesterol food that I eat are due to meat, dairy and eggs.
-If I could just cut back heavily on those foods somehow, I should be able to fight off the cholesterol pretty quick IMO.
-Also, some veganism might make me feel good about my place in the world.
+It struck me that almost all of the high cholesterol food that I eat are meat, dairy and eggs.
+If I could cut back heavily on those foods somehow, the 'bad' cholesterol should fall away pretty quick.
+Also, a bit of veganism might make me feel good about my place in the world.
 Sheeps and piggies never called me 'hippy', yet here I am eating animals instead of humans.

-Recognising that I could concoct basic foods for the first few weeks of part-time veganning (porridge with soymilk, lentil curries for lunches, and vege sausages for dinner), I went ahead and dove in about 6 weeks ago.
-I've managed to branch out to more exciting meals, and I don't seem to have any problems with cravings - after all I can eat my old favourites on the weekend.
+Realising that I could put together enough basic concoctions for the first few weeks of part-time veganning (porridge with soymilk, lentil curries for lunches, and vege sausages for dinner), I just dove in, and read up on recipe ideas as I went.
+That was about 6 weeks ago; since then I've managed to branch out to more exciting meals - Mexican and Greek, among others - and I don't seem to have major problems with cravings - after all I can eat my old favourites on the weekend.

 # [Falafel-]wrapping up

-In the future I'll share some details about my approach, my doubts and reservations, and how I think more people could benefit from this approach.
+In the future I'll share some details about my approach, my doubts and reservations, and how I think more people could benefit from this.

-For now, part-time veganning is the solution for me.
-I've got some recipes, a few tools, and I'm about 6 weeks in.
+For now, part-time veganism is working for me.
+I've got some recipes, some ideas, and after about 6 weeks I'm feeling reasonably confident that I can pull it off in the medium term at least.
 I'm hoping my bad-cholesterol levels will go down quickly, but there's no guarantees - I'll post some results after my next blood test.
 It make for an interestng study.